ManticoreGamesInc/platform-documentation/src/getting_started/publishing.md

 ## Success

-Your game is now live!
+Your game is now live.
 Visit your game's page in the Core **Games** tab to try it out online.

 ![GamePage](../img/MyFirstMultiplayer/GamePage.jpg){: .center loading="lazy" }